jonathanpmartins/ubuntusetup/README.md

 This is my installation script.
 With it you can rapidly setup your web development environment.
 The file is scripted with bash 4.0+ and we recommend you to use it with Ubuntu.

+Currently the shell script install the following tools:

 - [Git](http://git-scm.com/)
 - [Gitk](http://git-scm.com/docs/gitk)
 - [Brackets](http://brackets.io/)